jodienorris030/notes/README.md

 3. Always write comments and documentation for your codeso that others can understand and maintain it easily.This will also helpyou to come back to your own code in the future.
 4. Practice good coding habits, like using PEP8 or Google' s coding standards, which will make yourcodes more readable and consistent.
 It willalso help avoid errors and inconsistencies.
 5. Keep learning and staying up-to-date with new programming languages, frameworks, libraries, tools, etc. by reading blogs, articles, books, tutorials, attending workshops, conferences,etc.It willhelp you stay competitive in today'sdynamic job market.

+# 2024-01-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.